MHDN55/Flutter-clean-arch-feature/README.md

 2. Install the extension.
 3. Open a Flutter project to start using the commands.

+---

 ## Requirements

 - Visual Studio Code version 1.60.0 or higher
 - TypeScript and Node.js for local development and compilation (for contributors)

+---

 ## Release Notes

+### Version 1.4.0
+- Added prompt to choose whether to include **Injectable annotations** in generated files.

+### Version 1.3.0
+- Added icon for Marketplace display

 ### Version 1.1.0
 - **New Command:** `Create Use Case`